 Following his four-decade military career, Bradley spent some twenty years in the corporate world, a key figure in the rise of the U.S. military-industrial complex.
 As chairman of the Bulova Company during the Vietnam war, he led the firm’s transformation from watch-making into one of the nation’s foremost defense contractors.

 Throughout a lifetime of defending and strengthening the U.S. military, Omar Bradley actively contributed to the legend of America’s “Greatest Generation.”
-The book is scheduled for publication by Legacy Press in August, 2014.
+The Soldier's General can be purchased at Legacy Press.

 Note:Lone Scout: W.D.
 Boyce and American Boy Scoutingis out of print.